stephanbuys/articles/grokking-diesel.md

         mod.rs

 > I initially struggled to split the "magic" used to drive Diesel from idiomatic Rust.
 It turns out Diesel is just good old familiar Rust once you know how it is structured and now how to deal with the generated code.

-Models are normal Rust structs that map to your tables, and they normally represent a single object in a single row, and your table represents the collection of these objects.
-Diesel assumes that the `User` object will be stored in the `users` table, although you can override it with some directives as discussed next.

 An example model expressed as a Rust struct is as follows, plucked straight from the Getting Started guide: